wglvin/VitalBid/README.md

 ## File Structure
 Frontend Folder: Website, run by node.js
-Backend Folder: Microservices, each run by flask
+Backend Folder: Microservices, each run by flask OR node.js

-### Running ALL Docker Images
+## Running ALL Docker Images
 1. Check if any docker images are already running
    ```sh
    docker ps